jarus/flask-mongokit/docs/index.rst

         tasks = db.Task.find()
         return render_template('list.html', tasks=tasks)

-With the find method we get now a list of task which is going to show on the index page.
+This view is very simple you can see we only call the :meth:`find` method and put the result into our template.
+Now we have a running example to work simple with a MongoDB inside a Flask application.

+If you want to see a full example of Flask-MongoKit look inside the repository you are going to find this todo application with the matching templates.

 .. _MongoKit documentation: http://namlook.github.com/mongokit/descriptors.html